Risperdal aka risperidone, an atypical antipsychotic often prescribed off-label as a "shut-up" pill for whatever, comes in these forms:

-A conservative taper is a drop of 10% from the previous dosage every few weeks.
+To minimize the risk of withdrawal symptoms, we recommend a conservative taper of 10% from the previous dosage every few weeks.
+The amount of the decrease keeps getting smaller.
 Some people find they can go faster and some people find they have to go slower -- they can only tolerate decreases of a fraction of a milligram at a time.
 See Why taper by 10% of my dosage?

 Tapering off injectable Risperdal Consta